Gluneko/weboptimizeproject/README.md

 Index.html
 used web font loader
-This prevents the font from Google from blocking page rendering Changed GA script tag to defer and placed script utilizing GA at end of page Made all CSS Inline
+This prevents the font from Google from blocking page rendering Changed GA script tag to defer ( is relied upon by another script which is at the bottom page so it will be executed when they appear in the document) placed script utilizing GA at end of page
+Made all CSS Inline
 Optimized all images
 used ImageMagick and grunt to automate  resizing of all images.